 Drip irrigation is widely considered the most water efficient way of irrigating a crop (Denver Public Health and Environment 2018).
 Nutrified water is pumped through irrigation tubes and drip emitters to each plant.
 Many options exist for flow volumes and types of emitters.
 Drip irrigation allows the cultivator to fine tune how much water is given to each plant.
 High-quality drip emitters are pressure compensated, so each plant gets the same amount of water regardless of position on the irrigation line.
-Many cultivators using drip irrigation systems water several times per day (pulse irrigation), delivering the total desired volume of water runoff.
+Many cultivators using drip irrigation systems water several times per day (pulse irrigation), delivering the total desired volume of water over a longer period.
+This allows the cultivator to carefully manage the amount of water runoff.
 Drip irrigation is usually accompanied by a fertigation system that automatically injects nutrients into the water line according to specifications and can be run on programmed time schedules.

-At the cultivation site, the water supply will fill plastic storage tanks (\\\\\gallons); a water meter will meter the water use.
+At the cultivation site, the water supply will fill plastic storage tanks ( gallons); a water meter will meter the water use.
 Water filtration systems may also be installed.
 This tank will supply gravitational head to the irrigation system.
 PVC pipes will deliver the water to the planting stations.
 Mixing tanks will be used to add liquid soil amendments or fertilizers and spliced into these supply lines.
 At each planting station, black polyvinyl flexible tubes and drip emitters will be used to irrigate the plants.